Support for candidates

 We offer support to candidates every step of the way – from careers guidance and help to apply for the placement to on-the-job training.

-Each young person who takes part can expect:
+Each young person who takes part in one of these opportunities can expect:

 - to receive careers support in preparation for applying for a work placement, including CV development

 - support with applications, interview preparation and during the interview process